Laws and Regulations

 Consequences

-It is the responsibility of Member States to lay down effective, proportionate, and dissuasive penalties for economic operators who fail to comply with this Regulation.
+Each Member State will impose effective, proportionate, and dissuasive penalties for economic operators who fail to comply with ecodesign in their market.
 These penalties can be seen as a guarantee for the consumers of the reliability of the information provided on the products.

 Penalties implemented shall be proportionate to the extent of non-compliance and the number of non-compliant units placed on the market.